krahets/hello-algo/en/docs/chapter_preface/suggestions.md

 ![Example of animated illustrations](../index.assets/animation.gif)

-## Deepening understanding through code practice
+## Deepening Understanding Through Code Practice

 The accompanying code for this book is hosted in the [GitHub repository](https://github.com/krahets/hello-algo).
 As shown in the figure below, **the source code comes with test cases and can be run with one click**.